 Wear bright clothing or something that makes you feel happy - It's tempting to match the sombre grey of the sky with your outfits but don't!
 Go the other way instead with vibrant warm colours or really anything that makes you feel great: jewellery, a flower in your hair, an eye-catching pair of socks, anything that brings a smile.

 Be nice to people - Acts of kindness or generosity are actually mood-lifters for both the recipient and the giver.
 I'm trying to dish out more compliments (rather than just think them in my head).
-The All Right crew have some cute compliment gifs that might come in handy for this.
+The All Right crew have some a great kindness generator if you need some suggestions.

 *If you've ever wondered why the weather doesn't start to warm up after winter solstice it's because of the time it takes to change the temperature of the large bodies of water that make up most of the surface of our planet.
 Seas and oceans warm throughout summer and are slow to cool - like giant hot water bottles keeping us warm through the night/autumn.
 It's only when they've lost their heat that we'll start to really feel winter's bite.